-The Board has elected not to declare a dividend at this time for the period.
-Post balance sheet close the Group held a General Meeting on the 9th December 2022 where all resolutions were approved.
+The Board has elected not to declare a dividend at this time for the year.
+Post balance sheet close the Group held a General Meeting on the 21st June 2023 where all resolutions were approved.
 The approval of the share authorities by shareholders of the Company will provide the board with scope and option to consider the introduction of a scrip dividend policy in the future to shareholders.